Acupuncture research in the West is growing fast.

-Increasing resources are now devoted to acupuncture research in the West.
-Of course, since they realised its importance, the Chinese, Japanese, Koreans, Vietnamese and many others have spent huge amounts of time on it too.
+Of course, the Chinese, Japanese, Koreans, Vietnamese and many others spend huge amounts on it too.

 What about Acupuncture and: